goatshriek/stumpless/docs/portability.md

    This doesn't mean that you need to re-implement other libraries, but you should provide some sane fallback behavior that will function in their absence.
-This can be as simple as raising a target unsupported error or filling in a value with the best guess.
+This can be as simple as raising a target unsupported error or filling in an unknown value with a reasonable guess.

 # Conventions